dcdunkan/deno-news-bot/README.md

 - BOT_TOKEN: Bot token of the Telegram bot.
 - CHANNEL: Chat ID where the bot is allowed to send and pin messages (only release news are pinned).

+> If you want to, you can also set a SECRET, which should be also added in the
+> `Secret` header when requesting the server endpoint.
+This helps to avoid
+> _anyone_ on the internet from requesting the server and triggering the feed
+> fetching.

 and this project uses a stupid KV store powered by GitHub Gists ([Source Code](https://gist.github.com/dcdunkan/36b6329408f3a2a91881fa29c8e08c30)).